menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Jamesport is worth considering.

 Jamesport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Demographics

-The population of Jamesport is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.16% of adults in Jamesport have a bachelor's degree or even advanced degree.
+The education level of Jamesport citizens is very high relative to the national average among all cities (21.84%): 37.49% of adults in Jamesport have a bachelor's degree or even advanced degree.

 Jamesport is a somewhat ethnically-diverse town.
 The people who call Jamesport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jamesport residents report their race to be White, followed by Asian.
 Important ancestries of people in Jamesport include Irish, German, Italian, Polish, and French.

 The most common language spoken in Jamesport is English.
-Other important languages spoken here include Polish and Slavic languages.
+Other important languages spoken here include Polish and Spanish.

 Notable & Unique Neighborhood Characteristics